-- Matt Tremont justified working with Drew Blood by explaining that he had scene a ladder leading up to heaven through a light Blood had told him to look at and came to the realization that there was no God, that the closest thing to God was himself because he was the savior of Combat Zone Wrestling but that the devil was in fact real because he realized in the same moment it was Blood.
+- Matt Tremont justified working with Drew Blood by explaining that he had scene a ladder leading up to heaven through a light Blood had told him to look at and came to the realization that there was no God, that the closest thing to God was himself because he was the savior of CZWbut that the devil was in fact real because he realized in the same moment it was Blood.

 - In NWA Houston and Lonestar Championship Wrestling, Prince Kanu has a reputation for duping and manipulating wrestlers into signing one sided contracts and taking unnecessary wagers.
 Read the fine print!

 - Bill Hicks had a notorious comedy routine in which he accused bands that endorsed anti-drug messages of doing this.
 Sort of.
 "SUCK SATAN'S COCK!"

 - While reliable evidence that Satan has ever actually bought anyone's soul is not available, some Theistic Satanists may claim to have sold their souls to him, or to have given themselves over to him.

 - There have been a few attempts of people selling their souls on eBay.
 Known examples include electronic musician Moby, who put his up as a Take That! to critics who felt he "sold out".

 "If the soul does not exist, eBay could not allow the auctioning of the soul because there would be nothing to sell.
 However, if the soul does exist then, in accordance with eBay's policy on human parts and remains, we would not allow the auctioning of human souls."

 - So did the atheist activist Hemant Mehta, who later wrote a book I Sold My Soul on eBay.
 Note that what he was actually selling was the right to have him attend a church of the winner's choice for a year.
 The soul thing was a gimmick.